zxlim/ICT2x01-p4-6/README.md

 Once approval requirements have been met, use the `Merge Commit` feature on the respective PR page to merge the approved changes into the `dev` branch.
 Merging can be done by the final approver. **Only perform merging using the GitHub web interface!** Once merged, **do not delete** the feature branch.

 ### Merging into `master` branch
 Only production-ready code (Meant for release) and other critical resources shall be merged into `master` from `dev`.
-Only the Team Lead is allowed to create a PR and complete the merge as these processes involes the `master` branch.
+Only the Team Lead is allowed to create such PRs and complete the merge as these processes involes the `master` branch.
 <br /><br />
 **1. Create a Pull Request on GitHub**
 <br />